 - occur frequently when you used to be headache-free

-If you’re concerned about your migraine and don’t already have a primary care provider, you can view doctors in your area through the Healthline FindCare tool.
+If you’re concerned about your migraine and don’t already have a doctor, you can view some in your area through the Healthline FindCare tool.

 Migraine can be disruptive and, in some cases, take a toll on your daily life.
 It can help to know that you’re not alone and that many other people are dealing with the same symptoms as you.

-Some people can have an aura without a migraine headache.
+Some people can have an aura without a migraine attack.